nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to add an exercise

-2. Calo adds the exercise
+2. Calo adds the exercise and displays on the Graph.
   Use case ends.

 #### **Use case: Find exercises with a keyword**